 - Multitasking — Type A's can handle many unrelated tasks or goals and perform well at all of them.

-- Constant Stress - Type A's are subject to a tremendous amounts of stress because they are constantly racing against time or have too many things to do.
+- Constant Stress — Type A's are subject to a tremendous amount of stress because they are constantly racing against time or have too many things to do.

 Below is a list of actions to keep in mind when working with a Type A personality:

-- Get To The Point - Type A's tend to process information quickly and when you hear him or her say "Got It", it's a signal for you to get to your point.
-They appreciate individuals that can communicate in a clear, concise, and succinct manner.
+- Get to the Point — Type A's tend to process information quickly, and when you hear him or her say, "Got it," it's a signal for you to get to your point.
+They appreciate individuals who can communicate in a clear, concise, and succinct manner.

-- Never Show Up Late - Doing so, may result in him or her seeing you as not worthy of their time.
+- Never Show up Late — Doing so may result in him or her seeing you as not worthy of his or her time.
 Making a Type A wait means that you are preventing him or her from doing something else.